 Knock Sensor (KS): Repair procedures

 Removal 1.
 Turn the ignition switch OFF and disconnect the battery negative (-) cable.
 2. Remove the intake manifold (Refer to “Intake And Exhaust System” in EM group).
-3. Disconnect the ...
+3. Disconnect ...

 Heated Oxygen Sensor (HO2S): Specifications